qianxi0410/gogds/README.md

 `but with Generics`.

-You must be know [gods](https://github.com/emirpasic/gods), A very useful go data interface library.
+You must be know [gods](https://github.com/emirpasic/gods), A very useful go data structure library.

 But it hasn't been updated for a long time.